Are you trying to identify a bird found in Ireland?

 As you can imagine, there was no way to include this many birds in the below article.
 So instead, I tried to focus on the birds that are most regularly seen and observed in gardens, backyards, and feeding stations.

-Today, you will learn about 26 COMMON types of birds in Ireland!
+26 COMMON types of birds in Ireland!

 #1.
 Common Chaffinch